Switzer Falls

 This short moderate hike is one of the most popular hikes in L.A.
 I highly recommend doing it super early in the morning or on a weekday if that’s feasible.

-The trailhead begins at the main parking lot at the bottom of the paved Switzer Truck Trail.
-If you park at one of the overflow parking areas, your pup will have to hike down (to the trailhead) on a paved asphalt then hike back up later on possibly very hot paved asphalt on a narrow winding road.
-I personally do everything I can to avoid this situation so I thought I should mention.
+If you park at one of the overflow parking areas at the top, your pup will have to hike down to the trailhead on paved asphalt and then hike back up later on possibly very hot paved asphalt on a narrow winding road.
+I personally do everything I can to avoid this type of situation, so I thought I should mention it.

 Gabrielino Trail begins at two locations off the (main) parking lot.
 One near the beginning of the parking lot and the other one near the end of the parking lot.
 You want to take the trail near the beginning and cross a bridge.
 The early part of the trail will be on paved asphalt taking you through the picnic areas.
 Don’t worry, it will change to dirt soon.